The Corporate Immigration Review: Switzerland

 The issuance of work permits for non-EU nationals usually takes about 10 to 12 weeks after filing.
 Non-EU nationals are not allowed to work until they have received their work permit.

 The hiring of EU nationals is not subject to local market testing as EU nationals are entitled to work in Switzerland on the basis of the AFMP, except for seconded workers5 and Croatian nationals.

 Furthermore, no yearly quotas apply to the hiring of EU nationals.
 However, specific quotas are applicable for Croatian nationals.
-For Croatian nationals, the quotas are 1,158 for L permits and 133 for B permits between 1 January 2020 and 31 December 2020.
+For 2021, these quotas are 2,000 for L permits and 250 for B permits.

 The issuance of work permits for EU nationals usually takes about eight weeks after the work permit application is filed (depending on the canton).
 That being said, EU nationals who are not seconded are in principle able to start working from the moment they have filed a complete work permit application.

 When taking their decision on work permit applications, the competent immigration authorities render a formal decision.
 Should this be a decision of refusal, an appeal may be filed with the competent authorities or courts to contest it.

 The procedure varies depending on whether the refusal decision is rendered by the cantonal or the federal immigration authorities.

 Should a refusal decision be rendered by the cantonal immigration authorities, an appeal may be filed with the competent cantonal authorities or courts.
 In this context, as each canton autonomously determines its organisation, in particular the administration of its authorities or courts, the procedure varies from one canton to another.
 For example, in the canton of Geneva, there are two instances: the Administrative Tribunal of First Instance and the Administrative Chamber of the Court of Justice at second instance.